mmartin4972/data-buddy/docs/design_notebook.md

 - backup and primary storage location
 - databases grow seperately and then be merged together or synced together
 - mobile application
+- Could potentially support multiple database types based on nature of how information is being written and queried across them, and then provide a cross database interface for all of them
+- Can have storage frequency limitations.
+Less frequently data is written the more storage allowed or something like this.
+- Archive ability to offload collected data onto external source
+- Can have different interface for different interprocess communication systems if you would like to speed up the database read and write time
+- Have a feature for importing different data categories?

 ## Security Features:
 - plugins are only able to edit certain data segments